 I was amazed to see how refined the country is compared to where I’ve been living for the past nine months, just a one-hour flight away to the Northeast.
 The country’s oil riches and more vibrant ocean culture and economy have given the populace of this peninsula a much greater outlook on economic diversity.
 It is no wonder the Qatari kingdom was able to autonomously stand on its own and not join the United Arab Emirates, that includes Dubai and Abu Dhabi, after the British relinquished colonial ties in 1971.

-Sunday shoppers are seen bustling throughout the massive maze-like Soug Waquif marketplace shopping for everything from spices and chai to birdcages and shemaghs.
+Sunday shoppers are seen bustling throughout the massive maze-like Souq Waquif marketplace shopping for everything from spices and chai to birdcages and shemaghs (male scarves).
 It was a great meld of Arabic affluency intermingling with European hostelers.
-I found the whole vibe of Qatar was much more relaxed than other regions of the Arabian peninsula and THAT was refreshing in itself.
+I found the whole vibe of Qatar was much more relaxed than other regions of the Arabian peninsula and that was refreshing in itself.

 Photos by Anthony P. Bolante/www.TheImageArsenal.com (c) 2014